hpi-swa-teaching/live-programming-systems/projects/react-hotloading/analysisPlan.md

 ### Example Workflow
 Description of the major workflow which illustrates all relevant "live programming" features.
 The workflow description should cover all major elements and interactions available.
 Augmented by annotated pictures and screencast.

+> Immutable past <br>
+> Should use hot reloading <br>
+> Developer wants to make changes to the code i.e. adding a new function that gets called.
+Therefore application needs to be reloaded.
+> to have a smoother dev-process the state of the session before should be automatically reapplied

 ### Which activities are made live by which mechanisms?
 Description of each concrete activity in the workflow and the underlying liveness mechanism (which is described on a conceptual level and thus could be mapped to other systems)
 - Actual interactions
 - Feedback mechanism
 - If applicable: How is the emergence phase shortened?
 - Granularity: For example: Elm can only rerun the complete application

+> Welche Kriterien für Live-Experience Relevant
+> Beispiel: Ui-Patterns HCI

 ### Integration of live activities into overall system
 Which activities in the system are not interactive anymore?
 Which elements can be manipulated in a live fashion and which can not?